Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

-\subsection{When Exact Solutions Are Not Available}
+\subsubsection{When Exact Solutions Are Not Available}

-In the last part, we have put much effort into discussing the imitation gap of \emph{exactly} optimal solutions.
-In practice, people usually use gradient-based methods to solve \eqref{eq:ail_min_max}, which yields an \emph{approximately} optimal solution.
-This section shows that previous conclusions do not change when the optimization error is considered.
+In the previous section, we have explored the imitation gap of solutions that are \emph{exactly} optimal.
+However, in practice, gradient-based methods are typically employed to solve \eqref{eq:ail_min_max}, leading to solutions that are only \emph{approximately} optimal.
+In this part, we demonstrate that our previous findings remain valid when accounting for optimization errors.